mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Finally it links the the outputs with the research process in terms of the impact of DBR and formative intervention approaches.

-#### Synthesis of Characteritics and Analysis

-- use-modify-create (UMC) approach. [source] / stepwise
+#### Summary of observations contributions of novel aspect of the learning design (PERHAPS MERGE WITH BELOW)

+While the base structuring of the starting template drew on concepts of UMC and half-baked game design, the use of a menu of GDPs to scaffold the modify and create stage is a novel approach.

-- GDPs as a germ cell, used in different step wise projects which build one upon the other as a flexible but supporting scaffold. balance between structure and choice  -  facilitates a rhizomatic approach / within a structure
+The potential of this innovation is significant in scope.
+Firstly, the surfacing of GDPs as a germ cell concept, facilitated the developmetn of in different "stepped" progressively graded project briefs which build one upon the other as a flexible scaffold (HOW?), in a way which helps address the tension between freedom of choice of learner pathway, and expression of interest within a manageable technical structure (with relevant supporting documentation).

+This alignment with a  rhizomatic approach within a structure has been explored in this thesis using a metaphor of a harbour in terms of the conceptualisation of the design from a facilitator / designers point of view.
+The habour walls represent the restrictive decisions in terms of the genre of end product, and simplifications in code structures participants must understand or create to make progress.

+From a participants' perspective I liken their experience to the process of jamming an informal musical practice.

+While The value of playtesting as a practice is surfaced either explicitly in professional game making

+Other sections of this research The use of social missions to support the variety of development.

+#### Synthesis of Characteritics and Analysis in relation to what they contribute to existing frameworks

+-

 - The role of authenticity and the impact on agency